 Alternative: Running eZ Platform & eZ Platform Enterprise with Legacy Bridge

 Did you know that you can also consider running eZ Publish legacy side by side with eZ Platform, and that this is supported together with eZ Publish Enterprise?
-It provides new features, simplified migration paths, fully supports PHP 7 (including 7.2 and higher), and can be a good alternative to 5.4 which does not receive new features anymore.
+It provides new features, improved security, simplified migration paths, fully supports PHP 7 (including 7.2 and higher), and can be a good alternative to 5.4 which does not receive new features anymore.

 Why PHP 7.2 and higher won't be officially supported on 5.4